BenTaylor25/DesignPatterns/README.md

 markdown file for notes, and a practical demo written in C#.
 I have made a very simple CLI to execute the various demo files.
+Run the CLI with `dotnet run`.

 The big 23 Design Patterns are split into 3 categories: